jkwill87/mapi/readme.rst

 - TVDb and TMDb require an API key to successfully be initialized
 - These can be provided using environment variables; API_KEY_TMDB and API_KEY_TVDB, respectively
-- These can also be provided as `api_key`, a parameter to the prodiver classes.
+- These can also be provided as `api_key`, a parameter to the provider classes.

 Searching